Economic Rent

 Extending the Concept of Economic Rent

-The idea of economic rate can be extended to include the amount of profit that exceeds the supply price of what is necessary to supply the product or service, where the suppliers are earning a normal profit.
+The idea of economic rent can be extended to include any profit that exceeds the supply price of what is necessary to supply the product or service, when the suppliers are earning a normal profit.

 Economic Rent = Market Price − Supply Price